SasLuca/zig-template/readme.md

 1. Start a project with this template.
 2. Rename your executable in `launch.json` line 8 and delete the comment.
 3. Run `zig init-exe` or `zig init-lib` from the terminal depending on what you want to make.
+4. Delete or edit this readme to match your project.

 ### Requirements
 1. Have `zig` installed and available from your command line.